chetx27/chetx27/README.md

 ## 🌸 What I'm Working On

-- 🎯 Perfecting my JavaScript skills
+- 🎯 Perfecting my skills
 - 🎨 Creating beautiful, responsive web designs
 - 📚 Building projects that combine code with creativity
 - 🌟 Learning new technologies every day